How to estimate drywall costs: Drywall estimating template

 Drywall, also known as sheetrock panel, may not be the most exciting material, but it is an essential component of many homes.

-For contractors, drywall repair or installation can be one of the simplest tasks of any construction job.
+For contractors, drywall repair or installation is one of the simplest tasks of any construction job.
 However, before the installation process, you must complete the sales process by estimating drywall materials and labor costs.

-Estimating the costs of drywall installation or repair can be a complex task.
-Every job is different and most costs will have to be calculated based on measurements, so you will want to offer each prospective customer a custom estimate.
+Estimating the costs of drywall installation or repair is a complex task, as every job is different.
+You can calculate most costs based on room measurements, so offer each prospective customer a custom estimate.

-- Learn how to create a drywall estimating template.
+• Learn how to create a drywall estimate example template.

 Drywall estimating rule of thumb

-As a drywall contractor, it is difficult to determine the average cost of a job and answer “How much drywall do I need?”, as there are several different variables that need to be considered based on our observations.
+As a drywall contractor, it is difficult to determine the average cost of a job and answer: how much drywall do I need?

 It may sound like a safer decision for your business to overestimate, but fair trades pricing is a top priority when it comes to creating an estimate.

-Your customers are looking for a reliable drywall contractor, and presenting them with an accurate estimate is their first sign of your reliability.
+Your customers are looking for a reliable drywall contractor, and presenting them with an accurate estimate is their first sign of your credibility.

-Overestimated costs means that your customer ends up paying more than necessary.
-If they notice that your estimate is inflated, they may choose not to go with your services, or your business may be eliminated from a competitive bidding process.
+Overestimated costs mean that your customer ends up paying more than necessary.
+If they notice that your estimate is inflated, they may choose not to go with your services or you may be eliminated from the bidding process.

-On the other hand, underestimated costs leaves no room for potential unforseen costs, which may end up putting you in a difficult position.
-Based on our firsthand experience, either your customer ends up blindsided by being told they need to pay more, or you cover the costs and your business stands to lose revenue.
+On the other hand, underestimated costs leave no room for potential unforeseen costs.
+Based on our firsthand experience, either your customer ends up blindsided by being told they need to pay more, or you cover the costs and lose revenue.

-An accurate cost estimate will demonstrate that you are knowledgeable in your field and will enhance your customer’s trust in your business.
-If you’re having trouble completing an accurate estimate, consult a general contracting pricing guide for help.
+An accurate cost estimate demonstrates that you are knowledgeable and enhances your customers’ trust.
+If you have trouble completing an accurate estimate, consult a general contracting pricing guide for help.

 Let’s talk about how to accurately estimate the cost of drywall jobs.